-The fair value of stock options is estimated as of the date of grant using the Black-Scholes option-pricing model.
-This model requires input assumptions for our expected dividend yield, expected stock price volatility, risk-free interest rate and the expected
+We estimated the fair value of stock options as of the date of grant using the Black-Scholes option-pricing model.
+This model requires input assumptions for our expected dividend yield, expected stock price volatility, risk-free interest rate, and the expected option term.
+No stock options were granted in fiscal years 2020, 2019 or 2018.